IainJackson90/pp1-yoga/README.md

   - This page gives the user an opportunity to sign up for a class other indoor or outdoor classes
-  - it also contains contact information for the user if they feel to get in touch for any additional information
+  - It also contains contact information for the user if they feel to get in touch for any additional information
   - This page will not accept the wrong input type
-  - the join button will pop up and change color when you hover over it
+  - The join button will pop up and change color when you hover over it
-  - when completing the form it will direct you to a thank you page
+  - When completing the form it will direct you to a thank you page

 ![Sign-Up](./assets/docs/sign-up.png)

 - _Thank You Page_

   - This page will have a thank you message for the user
-  - it will have a home button to direct the user back to the home page
+  - It will have a home button to direct the user back to the home page
-  - the button will have a pop up effect when you hover over it
+  - The button will have a pop up effect when you hover over it

 ![Thank You](./assets/docs/thank-you.png)